Layer 2 VPN

 Knowledge Check: Cisco ACI Building Blocks

-Before Cisco ACI 4.1, Cisco ACI fabric supported only a two-tier (leaf-and-spine switch) topology in which leaf switches are connected to spine switches without interconnecting them.
-The Cisco ACI fabric allows multitier (three-tier) fabrics and two tiers of leaf switches, starting with Cisco ACI 4.1, which allows for vertical expansion.
+Before Cisco ACI 4.1, the Cisco ACI fabric supported only a two-tier (leaf-and-spine switch) topology in which leaf switches are connected to spine switches without interconnecting them.
+Starting with Cisco ACI 4.1, the Cisco ACI fabric allows multitier (three-tier) fabrics and two tiers of leaf switches, which allows for vertical expansion.
 As a result, a traditional three-tier aggregation access architecture can be migrated, which is still required for many enterprise networks.

 In some situations, building a full-mesh two-tier fabric is not ideal due to the high cost of fiber cables and the limitations of cable distances.
 A spine-leaf topology is more efficient in these cases, and Cisco ACI continues to automate and improve visibility.